jilliangmeehan/looore/content/Books/The Pale Princess and the Six Pygmies.md

 > [!jillian]
 > this is where i start getting really confused about the prince of light being the third descender — we have conflicting ideas about the gnoses being his literal corpse vs being parts of his broken soul, and the gnoses being created after his death by the first + second descenders vs him being a willing participant and putting this curse on them.

+> [!Laura] Laura
+>Yeah this is soooo weird.
+So, like.
+It sounds almost like the Sinners were able to take parts of his?
+Soul?
+I guess?
+Like they did successfully break that apart.
+That is what cursed the sinners.
+I wonder if it's the descender's will they're talking about here.
+Like, were they able to separate it from its body?
+Would his body still have a sufficient amount of power that Phanes/Second Descender can then use *that* to create the Gnoses as a way to suppress the "original order" of the world?
+Maybe that's why they needed to use the Descender's corpse as an almost vessel for the sovereigns' authority...?
+Like—the descenders' corpse itself was missing its own will/soul/authority?

 ## Volume VII
 > A fairytale story that has been told throughout Teyvat for ages.
 The final installment brings everything to a conclusion, and includes the Night Mother's prophecy.